Pete Davidson and Kate Beckinsale Pack on the PDA After Movie Premiere

 Hollywood To You / BACKGRID

-Photographers also snapped the two as they went in for a kiss in the backseat of a car.
+According to the eyewitness, once they got to the iconic Whiskey A Go Go nightclub, they mingled with friends and watched Mötley Crüe perform for about an hour before Davidson led the actress by hand back to their car.
+Photographers then snapped the two as they went in for a kiss in the backseat.

+"Once they sat down, he leaned over and kissed her passionately.
+She was very into it and didn't want to stop," the eyewitness described.
+"They didn't care who was watching.
+They clearly just wanted to be together.
+They aren't shy with the PDA and look very happy together."

 Needless to say, sparks were certainly flying in Hollywood—and they've been flying between these two since they were spotted flirting at a 2019 Golden Globes after-party back in early January.

 According to a source, Davidson and Beckinsale looked "very cozy" as they sat closely together on a couch outside on a smoking patio for about an hour.
 "She was very flirty with him and there were definitely some vibes going on," the source described.
 "Pete was smiling and laughing with her and she was all about him."